 Leaves make it look easy, but capturing and using carbon dioxide (CO2) from the air is a challenging process for scientists to mimic.

-To artificially capture CO2, chemists have developed ways to “scrub” it from air using chemicals that react very favorably with it.
+To artificially capture CO2, chemists have developed ways to “scrub” it from the air using chemicals that react very favorably with it.
 But even after it is captured, it’s often difficult to release and use for artificial photosynthesis.

-The U.S. Department of Energy’s (DOE) Argonne National Laboratory and SLAC National Accelerator Laboratory will receive $4.5 million over three years from the DOE for research aimed at capturing carbon dioxide directly from air and converting it to useful products by artificial photosynthesis.
+The U.S. Department of Energy’s (DOE) Argonne National Laboratory and SLAC National Accelerator Laboratory will receive $4.5 million over three years from the DOE for research aimed at capturing carbon dioxide directly from air and converting it into useful products by artificial photosynthesis.